 - Other projects referenced by Deploy Release steps

 It is worth explicitly mentioning some things that are not included:

 The Octopus Deploy data-model is a web, not a graph.
 Some resources are shared between projects (environments, tenants, accounts, step templates, etc), and these shared resources are exported with the project.
-In general, these shared resources are matched by name when importing; i.e. if there is an existing resource with the same name as one the source then it will be used, otherwise it will be created.
+In general, these shared resources are matched by name when importing; i.e. if there is an existing resource with the same name as one in the source then it will be used, otherwise it will be created.
 Sometimes the import will need to merge some information on import.
 Some specific examples are mentioned below.

 Any environments which can be reached via the project will be included in the export.
 This includes: